Mastering Non-Human Identity Lifecycles A CISO's Guide

 • Attackers can then escalate access across systems, causing major damage.

-So, with all these challenges, it's easy to see why managing nhi lifecycles is such a pain.
-Next, we'll look at weak secrets management vulnerabilities.
+So, with all these challenges, it's easy to see why managing NHI lifecycles is such a pain.
+Next, we'll look at best practices for effective NHI lifecycle management.

 Best Practices for Effective NHI Lifecycle Management